 By enabling customers to create instances using the AWS maintenance Console, CLI, or API, Amazon RDS streamlines database administration.
 It allocates computing resources according to selected instance types, abstracting away the complexity of the infrastructure.
 Amazon EBS volumes are used to store data, and users have the option of using Multi-AZ deployment for data redundancy.

-Amazon Relational Database Service (Amazon RDS) keeps a redundant and consistent standby copy of your data when you enable Multi-AZ.
-Amazon RDS automatically changes to the backup copy in case the original copy experiences issues, ensuring that the data remains available.
-Two distinct Availability Zones are used to maintain the two copies.
+When you enable Multi-AZ, it keeps a redundant and consistent standby copy of your data.
+AWS RDS automatically changes to the backup copy in case the original copy experiences issues, ensuring that the data remains available.
+Two distinct Availability Zones maintain the two copies.

-A replication layer that is deployed in between the database application and the Amazon Elastic Block Store (Amazon EBS) volumes is used to achieve the Multi-AZ capability.
+To achieve the Multi-AZ capability, a replication layer deployed between the database application and the Amazon Elastic Block Store (Amazon EBS) volumes is used.
 This layer maintains two distinct EBS volume copies, one accessible locally and the other remotely.
 It manages application read and write requests and applies them in this context.

 Raed our blog, Amazon RDS instance